-It has been another busy IT week here at daisyknots.
-Between making more videos and accidentally learning about SEO, I have been on quite a steep learning curve since the beginning of the year.
-I have been attempting to master iMovie and looking at the intricacies of blogging, it seems the more I delve into a subject at the moment the more I don't know...
+It has been another busy "techy" week here at daisyknots.
+Between making more videos and accidentally learning about "SEO" (Search Engine Optimisation) I have been on quite a steep learning curve.

-However I got another video finished and uploaded to Youtube, yippee, It is a variation on the Alix square knot bracelet from the last blog.
-It's called Uni as my son asked if I could make a bracelet in his Uni colours and that's where the idea for the button bracelet made in a 0.5mm nylon cord came from as he didn't want it to be too thick.
+However I got another video finished and uploaded to Youtube, yippee, It is a variation on the Alix square knot bracelet from my last article.
+It's called Uni as my son asked if I could make a bracelet in his University colours and that's where the idea for the button bracelet made in a 0.5mm nylon cord came from as he didn't want it to be too thick.

 Depending on cord width and colour used there are many variations that can be made with this easy design and you can use bead fastenings instead of buttons like the blue and grey bracelet above.

-To make your Uni bracelet you will need: a board to work on (I use an A4 plastic one but as long as it is rigid anything will do, a placemat will work well), two bulldog clips, a scrap piece of cord, scissors and a tape measure.
+To make your Uni bracelet you will need: a board to work on (I use an A4 plastic one but as long as it is rigid anything will do, a placemat will work well too), two bulldog clips, a scrap piece of cord, scissors and a tape measure.